Providence, Rhode Island

 Academic Facilities and Administrative Offices — Harborside Campus

-63 BAKER STREET houses Resource Development, Alumni Relations, and the University Creative Services Group.
+63 BAKER STREET houses Resource Development, Alumni Relations, University Design & Editorial Services and University Marketing.

 The CUISINART CENTER FOR CULINARY EXCELLENCE, located at 333 Shipyard Street, is where the College of Culinary Arts is based.
 This also includes College of Culinary Arts faculty offices, the deans’ and administrative offices, the Coors Brewing Laboratory and the International Baking & Pastry Institute.